What is Myopia?

 Myopia control is a long term commitment.
 Once initiated, it is most effective if it is not discontinued until stable vision is achieved.
 Additionally, it is most effective the earlier therapy is initiated.

-There are three methods to achieve this goal, each with equal efficacy.
-All three methods provide approximately a 50% reduction in myopia progression.
+There are four methods to achieve this goal, three of which all have equal effectiveness with the other with varying effectiveness.
+Treatment with soft multifocal contact lenses, orthokeratology, atropine eye drops provide approximately a 50% reduction in myopia progression.
+Spectacle therapy, using glasses with specific lenses range from 16-50% reduction in myopia progression.
 This is based on group date and therefore individual results may vary.

 As an example, an 8-year-old with a -1.00D prescription may progress by -0.50D every year until they are 18 years old.
 So at the age of 18 they have a final prescription of -6.00D.
 If we are able to achieve a 50% reduction in progression that same 18 year old may only end up with a final prescription of -3.50D.